 To find out about my books, head over to my author site: timgrove.net

 My book, A Grizzly in the Mail and Other Adventures in American History, offers stories from my 20+ years at some of America’s most popular history museums.
-My newest book was published this past April, First Flight Around the World: The Adventures of the American Fliers Who Won the Race.
-Up next: Milestones of Flight: From Hot-Air Balloons to SpaceShipOne, due out in May 2016.
+My two books for ages 10-14 are First Flight Around the World (a YALSA Excellence in Nonfiction Award finalist) and Milestones of Flight.
+Up next: Star Spangled: The Story of a Flag, a Battle and a Song, due out in early 2019.